flammy/fsapi-remote/README.md

 # fsapi-remote

+This code is work in progress!
+It is not finnished yet, feel free co contribute to it.

 Example Code how to use the fsapi:

 As an example I created an radio-gui (website) with xajax, jquery and bootstrap.